 Clothes Dryer Safety

 More than 20,000 house fires every year totaling millions of dollars in damage are caused by clothes dryers.
 Just one little step after using the dryer each time can prevent the majority of these fires - empty the lint filter.
+Add in a thorough cleaning of the dryer vent system each year and you'll keep your family much safer.

 Avoid placing clothes or cleaning cloths that have been soiled by volatile chemicals like gasoline, cleaning agents or even large amounts of cooking oil in a clothes dryer.
 If they must be dried in the machine, wash the clothing more than once to minimize the risk of fire.
 Use the lowest heat setting and shortest drying cycle possible.